Linda L. Bray

 Linda L. Bray (born 1960) is a former U.S. Army officer known for being the first woman in the United States military to lead troops into combat.
 She served in the Panama Invasion and during the Cold War.
 Bray's career started in 1982 and ended with her retirement in 1991.

 Early life

 Bray was born in Sanford, North Carolina, and raised in Butner.
 She graduated from South Granville High School in Creedmoor, North Carolina.
-She attended Western Carolina University, where she joined the Reserve Officers’ Training Corps (ROTC) in 1981.
+She attended Western Carolina University, in 1981, but didn't join the Reserve Officers’ Training Corps (ROTC) until 1983.
 Bray graduated with a degree in criminal justice in 1982, but returned in 1983 to earn a military science degree and fulfill her ROTC requirement.
-She qualified for direct commission.
+She qualified for a direct commission.

 Career

 Training

 Bray enrolled in Western Carolina University's ROTC program on May 15, 1983.
 In June 1983, she was commissioned a second lieutenant.

-From November 1983 – 1987 Bray served with the 556th Military Police Company in Siegelsbach West Germany.
-After that she began her training to be a training officer and then eventually became a personnel officer.
+From November 1983 to 1987, Bray served with the 556th Military Police Company in Siegelsbach, West Germany.
+After that, she began training to be a training officer and then eventually became a personnel officer.

 Bray was an active military member during the Cold War from 1983 to 1991.